 The Australian Banana Growers’ Council knows Aussie grown produce is among the best in the world and welcomes the chance to showcase this through Hort Innovation’s new export strategy, released today (May 16).

-Produced using levy funds from industry and additional funding from the Australian Government, the Banana Industry Export Market Development Strategy 2023 identifies some exciting opportunities for the nation’s growers.
+Produced using levy funds from industry and additional funding from the Australian Government, the Banana Market Mapping identifies some exciting opportunities for the nation’s growers.

 While banana fruit exports in 2016/17 accounted for just 0.04 per cent of Australia’s total production, the strategy notes that differentiated and niche products could potentially find a place in markets such as Japan, China, Singapore, New Zealand and Qatar.

 The strategy also suggests that there are opportunities to build markets through:

 - Environmentally friendly

 - Branding such as tattoos or dipping